eotoalex/project3/README.md

 > Crime markers visualized along the path leading to the users destination, with a crime report appearing at the bottom of the map.
 > Alternate routes recommended to the user, as a result of the crime report's calculation of crimes in proximity to the routes generated.
 > Adding more API's that indicate community information like: school violence, school graduation rates, stabbings, murders, real estate prices, school graduation rates, and hospital ratings would be an ideal set of information to have rendered on a chart and the map as well.
 It would be ideal to have these rendered on a graph all at once to measure trends if any exist.
 > Eventually becoming a visualization tool for law enforcement agencies and citizens alike, utilizing NCIC at full exposure to law enforcement and low for citizens.
-The goal is to bridge the gap between law enforcement and the citizens they protect by allowing a free flow of information and dialogue along community issues.
+The goal is to bridge the gap between law enforcement and the citizens they protect by allowing a free flow of information and dialogue that covers community issues.